 Here are the average car insurance quotes for Lexus CT drivers.

-Insurance CompanyAverage Monthly QuoteMile Auto $74 Mercury $122 National General $125 Direct Auto $127 Kemper Special $127 Root $134 Dairyland $149 Commonwealth Casualty $150 Clearcover $155 Bristol West $161 Disclaimer: Table data sourced from real-time quotes from Insurify's 50-plus partner insurance providers.
-Actual quotes may vary based on the policy buyer's unique driver profile.
+Insurance CompanyAverage Monthly QuoteMile Auto $74 Mercury $122 National General $125 Direct Auto $127 Kemper Special $127 Root $134 Dairyland $149 Commonwealth Casualty $150 Clearcover $155 Bristol West $161 Disclaimer: Table data is based on real-time quotes from Insurify’s network of 500+ insurance partners.
+Actual rates may vary depending on the policyholder’s individual profile and coverage needs.

 Best companies for Lexus car insurance